SAP/python-pyodata/docs/usage/querying.rst

 Encode OData URL Path
 -------------------------------------------

-By default the paths of requests are percent encoded.
+By default the resource paths of requests are percent encoded.
 However if this is not what your API expects, you can disable the encoding with the variable encode_path by setting it to False.

 .. code-block:: python